- New York

 5. Gateway Arch

 Missouri’s Gateway Arch is a striking piece of minimalist architecture.
-Stretching across the skyline of St. Louis, the centerpiece of Jefferson National Expansion Memorial makes the city instantly recognizable in photographs.
+Stretching across the skyline of St. Louis, the centerpiece of Gateway Arch National Park makes the city instantly recognizable in photographs.
 The 192-meter-tall arch was built to commemorate President Thomas Jefferson, who bought the Louisiana Territory and made possible westward expansion in the USA.
-You can ride a tram to the top of the stainless steel structure, where you can see up to 30 miles in either direction, giving bird’s-eye views of the city’s downtown and the Mississippi and Missouri rivers.
+You can ride a tram to the top of the stainless steel structure, where you can see up to 50 kilometers in either direction, giving bird’s-eye views of the city’s downtown and the Mississippi and Missouri rivers.

 The Gateway Arch and the St. Louis skyline